dabuchera/interdisciplinary-class/README.md

 `ng serve` will start the frontend.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deployment

+Run the following code for deploying on gh-pages

+`ng deploy --base-href=/interdisciplinary-class/`